masolimano/maneage/README-hacking.md

 -------------------

  1. **Get this repository and its history** (if you don't already have it):
-     Arguably the easiest way to start is to clone this repository as shown below.
-As you see, after the cloning some further corrections to your clone's Git settings are necessary: first, you need to remove all possibly existing Git tags from the Maneage's history.
-Then you need to rename the conventional `origin` remote server, and the `master` branch.
-This renaming allows you to use these standard names for your own customized project (which greatly helps because this convention is widely used).
+     Arguably the easiest way to start is to clone Maneage and prepare for your customizations as shown below.
+After the cloning first you rename the default `origin` remote server to specify that this is Maneage's remote server.
+This will allow you to use the conventional `origin` name for your own project as shown in the next steps.
+Second, you will create and go into the conventional `master` branch to start committing in your project later.

      ```shell
      $ git clone https://gitlab.com/maneage/project.git # Clone/copy the project and its history.
      $ mv project my-project                            # Change the name to your project's name.
      $ cd my-project                                    # Go into the cloned directory.
-     $ git tag | xargs git tag -d                 # Delete all Maneage tags.
-     $ git config remote.origin.tagopt --no-tags  # No tags in future fetch/pull from Maneage.
      $ git remote rename origin origin-maneage          # Rename current/only remote to "origin-maneage".
      $ git checkout -b master                           # Create and enter your own "master" branch.
      $ pwd                                              # Just to confirm where you are.
      ```

  2. **Prepare to build project**: The `./project configure` command of the